 According to research from the University of Derby, recording a ‘Laughie’ can be a great way to help introduce humour and laughter into your life.

-The Laughie is a recording of your own laughter, which you then play back to yourself, prompting you to laugh.
-It’s suggested that you use the Laughie technique whenever you have a spare moment, whether you’re on your own or with other people – whatever works best for you.
-There’s also no right or wrong place or way to listen to or record the Laughie.
+A Laughie is a recording of your own laughter, which you then play back to yourself, prompting you to laugh.
+It’s suggested that you use the Laughie technique whenever you have a spare moment, whether you’re on your own or with others.

 4. Learn to laugh at yourself

-Rather than beating yourself up about your own mistakes and shortcomings, try to laugh at them instead.
+Rather than beating yourself up about any mistakes or personal shortcomings, try to laugh at them instead.
 Learning to laugh at yourself isn’t always easy, but it does have a positive impact.
 It can help you overcome feelings of embarrassment and embrace your imperfections.

 It can also encourage you to take yourself less seriously, which can make life much more fun.
 We’re more likely to try new things and grab life with two hands if we’re prepared to laugh off the outcome – whether good or bad.